mdcpepper/rust-saas-starter/README.md

 sqlx migrate run
 ```

-The database can be viewed at http://localhost:8888.
+The database can be viewed using Adminer at http://localhost:8888.
+Adminer is a lightweight database management tool that provides a web interface for interacting with the database.